This is the standard guidelines document. Please refer to the Covid WNL guidelines document for the changes relevant for these Covid times.

 · Safety bearings for lost competitors should always be provided.

-· nominated pub for after-event relaxation, bore-o etc.
+· nominated pub for after-event relaxation, bore-o etc. There will be no organised pub of the night during Covid.

 · details of the type of punching, electronic or otherwise.